awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

 1. Open Resource Groups from the top left of the AWS Management Console\.

 1. In the navigation pane, under **Saved resource groups**, choose a group, and then choose **Edit**\.
+**Note**
+You can update only resource groups that you own\.
+The **Owner** column shows account ownership for each resource group\.
+Any groups with an account owner other than the one you're signed in to were created in AWS License Manager\.
+For more information, see [Host Resource Groups in AWS License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide\.*

 1. On the **Edit group** page, in **Grouping criteria**, add or remove resource types\.
 You can have a maximum of 20 resource types in a query\.
 To remove a resource type, choose **X** on the resource type's label\.
 Choose **View group resources** to see how the changes affect your group's resource members\.
 In this walkthrough, we add the resource type **AWS::RDS::DBInstance** to the query\.
 ![\[Group query\]](http://docs.aws.amazon.com/ARG/latest/userguide/images/rg-update-group-query.png)